It’s here! The big day! Halloween! It comes but once a year!

 Back when I reviewed The Corpse Vanishes as presented via this series, I held doubts that I’d ever do such an in-depth study of one of these titles again.
 Obviously I didn’t hold true to that.
 But, I think I was justified in revisiting.
 You just can’t top this one.
 My hunt for more of these titles will continue, I’ve gone too far to stop now, but in the way of sheer Halloween coolness, this Night of the Living Dead entry won’t be topped.
 The game is over, and I have won.

 Previously, Grampa Presents The Corpse Vanishes was my de facto favorite entry in this series.
 But now, I’ve got to amend that standpoint a bit: It’s now safely tied with this one.
 The Corpse Vanishes is still my favorite “traditional” release; cheaper packaging, the Grampa advertising all over it, etc. Nevertheless, this Night instantly shot right up there next to it.
-(EDIT: Now it’s a three-way tie; I’ve since discovered Grampa’s version of The Devil Bat, too!)
+(EDIT: Well, as of 6/28/17, it’s a four-way ‘favorites’ tie; I had since discovered Grampa’s version of The Devil Bat, and now, The Ape Man, too!
+Instant VHS royalty, both of them!)
 No, Al Lewis isn’t on the sleeve, but he’s present where it really counts, and that’s more than enough to rank this tape up there not only with my favorites in the line, but also up there with the favorites of my not-inconsiderable VHS collection as a whole.
 That’s a big statement coming from me, but I have zero problem making it.

 And with that, our big Halloween post comes to a close.
 I can’t think of a better choice for the blog today.
 Sure, in the realm of these Grampa tapes, there are other appropriate choices, too; Carnival of Souls would have sufficed nicely, had I decided to give it the spotlight.
 But, given my fondness for this series, my history with Night of the Living Dead, and the fact this particular release is painfully rare, this was the logical, and to me, only, topic I could see myself going with.
 It’s just so Halloween appropriate!
 I simply couldn’t have asked for better material to cover on the blog than this.